York City Municipal Water Finance Authority (“NYW”)

-In evaluating a particular transaction involving the use of derivatives, NYW shall review long-term implications associated with entering into derivatives, including costs of borrowing, historical interest rate trends, variable rate capacity, credit enhancement capacity, opportunities to refund related debt obligations and other similar considerations.
+In evaluating a particular transaction involving the use of derivatives, NYW shall review, with the assistance of its Swap Advisor, long-term implications associated with entering into derivatives, including costs of borrowing, historical interest rate trends, variable rate capacity, credit enhancement capacity, opportunities to refund related debt obligations and other similar considerations.

 Methods to be Used to Reflect Such Contracts in NYW's Financial Statements

 NYW shall reflect the use of derivatives on its financial statements in accordance with generally accepted accounting principles.

 Monitoring and Reporting

 No less than quarterly, NYW shall request the Swap Advisor to determine, or shall determine internally, the information identified in numbers 2, 3, 6 and 7 below.
 NYW shall issue a report to the NYW Board of Directors at least once per year and as requested by the NYW Board of Directors.
 Such report shall include the following:

 - A summary of key terms of the agreements, including notional amounts, interest rates, maturity and method of procurement.

 - The marked to market value of each agreement.

 - The full name, description and credit ratings of each counterparty or the applicable guarantor.

 - The amounts that were required to be paid and received, and any amounts that were actually paid and received.